Theodore Roosevelt: Rough Riders (1898)

 With the beginning of the Spanish–American War in 1898, Roosevelt resigned as Assistant Secretary of the Navy.
 Along with Army Colonel Leonard Wood, he formed the First U.S. Volunteer Cavalry Regiment.
 His wife and many friends begged Roosevelt to remain in Washington, but Roosevelt was determined to see battle.
 When the newspapers reported the formation of the new regiment, Roosevelt and Wood were flooded with applications.
 Referred to by the press as the "Rough Riders", it was one of many temporary units active only during the war.

-The regiment trained for several weeks in San Antonio, Texas; in his autobiography, Roosevelt wrote that his experience with the New York National Guard enabled him to immediately begin teaching basic soldiering skills.
+The regiment trained for several weeks in San Antonio, Texas, in what is now known as Roosevelt Park.

+In his autobiography, Roosevelt wrote that his experience with the New York National Guard enabled him to immediately begin teaching basic soldiering skills.
 Diversity characterized the regiment, which included Ivy Leaguers, athletes, frontiersmen, Native Americans, hunters, miners, former soldiers, tradesmen, and sheriffs.
 The Rough Riders were part of the cavalry division commanded by former Confederate general Joseph Wheeler.
+During regiment training, Roosevelt once treated the entire squadron to unlimited beer as a reward for improvement in drill.
+He was reprimanded by a superior officer for the act, reminding him that "an officer who would go out with a large batch of men and drink with them was quite unfit to hold a commission".
+On the incident, one soldier later commented that "Nectar... never tasted as good as that beer".
 Roosevelt and his men landed in Daiquirí, Cuba, on June 23, 1898, and marched to Siboney.
 Wheeler sent the Rough Riders on a parallel road northwest running along a ridge up from the beach.
 Roosevelt took command of the regiment; he had his first experience in combat when the Rough Riders met Spanish troops in a skirmish known as the Battle of Las Guasimas.
 They fought their way through Spanish resistance and, together with the Regulars, forced the Spaniards to abandon their positions.